-Shorting the VREF pin directly to the SENSE pin places the internal reference amplifier in unity-gain mode and the resultant VREF output is 1 V. The valid input range is, therefore, 0 V to 2 V. Shorting the SENSE pin directly to the REFCOM pin configures the internal reference amplifier for a gain of 2.5 and the resultant VREF output is 2.5 V. The valid input range thus becomes 0 V to 5 V. The VREF pin should be bypassed to the REFCOM pin with a 10 μF tantalum capacitor in parallel with a low-inductance 0.1 μF ceramic capacitor.
+Shorting the VREF pin directly to the SENSE pin places the internal reference amplifier in unity-gain mode and the resultant VREF output is 1 V. Therefore, the valid input range is 0 V to 2 V. However, shorting the SENSE pin directly to the REFCOM pin configures the internal reference amplifier for a gain of 2.5 and the resultant VREF output is 2.5 V. Thus, the valid input range becomes 0 V to 5 V. The VREF pin should be bypassed to the REFCOM pin with a 10 μF tantalum capacitor in parallel with a low-inductance 0.1 μF ceramic capacitor.